Mary Allen Wilkes

-Mary Allen Wilkes (born September 25, 1937) is a lawyer, former computer programmer and logic designer, known for her work with the LINC computer, now recognized by many as the world's first "personal computer".
+Mary Allen Wilkes (born September 25, 1937) is a lawyer, former computer programmer and logic designer.
+She is known for her work with the LINC computer, now recognised by many as the world's first personal computer (PC).

-Career
+Early life and career

 Wilkes was born in Chicago, Illinois and graduated from Wellesley College in 1959 where she majored in philosophy and theology.
 Wilkes planned to become a lawyer, but was discouraged by friends and mentors from pursuing law because of the challenges women faced in the field.
 A geography teacher in the eighth grade had told Wilkes, "Mary Allen, when you grow up, you ought to be a computer programmer."
 She worked in the field as one of the first programmers for a number of years before pursuing law and becoming an attorney in 1975.

 MIT

 Wilkes worked under Oliver Selfridge and Benjamin Gold on the Speech Recognition Project at MIT's Lincoln Laboratory in Lexington, Massachusetts from 1959 to 1960, programming the IBM 704 and the IBM 709.
 She joined the Digital Computer Group, also at Lincoln Laboratory, just as work was beginning on the LINC design under Wesley A. Clark in June 1961.
 Clark had earlier designed Lincoln's TX-0 and TX-2 computers.
 Wilkes's contributions to the LINC development included simulating the operation of the LINC during its design phase on the TX-2, designing the console for the prototype LINC and writing the operator's manual for the final console design.

 In January, 1963, the LINC group left Lincoln Laboratory to form the Center for Computer Technology in the Biomedical Sciences at MIT's Cambridge, Massachusetts campus, where, in the summer of 1963 it trained the first participants in the LINC Evaluation Program, sponsored by the National Institutes of Health.
 Wilkes taught participants in the program and wrote the early LINC Assembly Programs (LAP) for the 1024-word LINC.
 She also co-authored the LINC's programming manual, Programming the LINC with Wesley A. Clark.